Moving Your Child to a New School Due to Divorce

 Providing opportunities for your children to spend time with friends from their old school can help them feel less lonely or disconnected after a move.
 Arrange play dates and sleepovers during the weekend when you have time to visit the area you used to live.

-If you’re considering a divorce or legal separation filing in the new year and need skilled and knowledgeable legal representation for your divorce, contact the Carol Stream family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt at 630-665-9600, with additional offices in Chicago.
+If you’re considering a divorce or legal separation filing in the new year and need skilled and knowledgeable legal representation for your divorce, contact the Carol Stream family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt at 630-665-9600.